xyzmaps/xyz-documentation/docs/cli/basic-features.md

 ##### Spatial Search

-You can use `--spatial` to search for features in a Data Hub space that fall within the radius from a point, or within a polygon, or along a line.
+You can use `--spatial` to search for features in a XYZ Maps space that fall within the radius from a point, or within a polygon, or along a line.

-You can specify a point and a radius, or a feature in another Data Hub space, or a GeoJSON file containing a feature.
+You can specify a point and a radius, or a feature in another XYZ Maps space, or a GeoJSON file containing a feature.

 - `--center`: comma separated `lon,lat` values `(x,y)` that specify the center point for the search.
 While this might work unquoted in most shells, some shells are going to interpret the `-` as an argument, so it's safest to use double quotes.
 - `--radius`: the radius of the search, in meters, from the `--center` point, or a buffer around a geometry specified with `--feature` or `--geometry`